labscommunity/arweave-wallet-kit/README.md

 ### SSR

-`styled-components` needs special attention, if you wish to use ArConnect Kit correctly, with Server Side Rendering.
+`styled-components` needs special attention, if you wish to use Arweave Wallets Kit correctly, with Server Side Rendering.
 You'll need to follow the guidlines to achieve this:

 - With [Next.js](https://styled-components.com/docs/advanced#nextjs)
 - With [Gatsby](https://styled-components.com/docs/advanced#gatsby)